-AntAC, among other groups, hailed Klymenko's appointment as a "watershed moment," and SAPO productivity doubled in the new chief's first year at the helm.15 The full payoff won't be clear until his cases produce convictions, but the agency is said to be advancing 250 high-level investigations and prosecutions, including a once unimaginable case against the powerful head of the Supreme Court and investigations of some dozen suspect Rada deputies.
+AntAC, among other groups, hailed Klymenko's appointment as a "watershed moment," and SAPO productivity doubled in the new chief's first year at the helm.
+The full payoff won't be clear until his cases produce convictions, but the agency is said to be advancing 250 high-level investigations and prosecutions, including a once unimaginable case against the powerful head of the Supreme Court and investigations of some dozen suspect Rada deputies.
+The Specialized Anti-Corruption Prosecutor's Office is housed in the Prosecutor General's Office and dependent on its support.